 The action item goal is to restore a natural tidal exchange between Atlantic Ocean, Wreck Pond, Black Creek, and other appropriate areas of the watershed while balancing the need for flood protection, including analyzing the effectiveness of the outfall structure.

 - Action Item – One Vision / One Goal

 Improve communications, involvement and establish partnerships with the four municipalities within the Wreck Pond Watershed (Spring Lake, Sea Girt, Wall Township, and Spring Lake Heights).
-Work through the Office of Local Government Assistance to establish relationships with mayors and administrators to ensure that we all share the same environmental outcome for their local resource.
-Continue to update and communicate progress to local Assemblyman Kean’s office through Deputy Chief of Staff.
+Work through the Office of Local Government Assistance to establish relationships with Mayors and Administrators to ensure that we all share the same environmental outcome for their local resource.
+Continue to update and communicate progress to Senator Singer, Assemblyman Kean and Assemblyman Rible’s office through Deputy Chief of Staff.